Visit Winona’s Short List: Top 5 Paddling Spots

 5. Mertes Slough / Latsch Island

-Formerly known as St. Mary’s Bottoms, The US Fish and Wildlife Service bought the area in the 1980s.
+Formerly known as St. Mary’s Bottoms, the US Fish and Wildlife Service bought the area in the 1980s.
 This peaceful and majestic spot, less than 5 minutes from Downtown Winona, allows for great birdwatching, fishing, and relaxed paddling.
 No gas-powered motors are permitted, making for safe and enjoyable canoeing and kayaking.

 Latsch Island is on the other side of the highway from Mertes Slough.
 There, you’ll find a large public beach on the Main Channel of the Mississippi River, a public park, and paddling on the backside of the island, you’ll be treated to views of Winona’s famous boathouse community.

-Maps: Pool 6
+Map: Pool 6

 More Links: